icopy-site/awesome-cn/docs/awesome/awesome-machine-learning.md

 * [DVClive](https://github.com/iterative/dvclive) - Python library for experiment metrics logging into simply formatted local files.
 * [VDP](https://github.com/instill-ai/vdp) - open source visual data ETL to streamline the end-to-end visual data processing pipeline: extract unstructured visual data from pre-built data sources, transform it into analysable structured insights by Vision AI models imported from various ML platforms, and load the insights into warehouses or applications.
 * [Kedro](https://github.com/quantumblacklabs/kedro/) - Kedro is a data and development workflow framework that implements best practices for data pipelines with an eye towards productionizing machine learning models.
+* [Hamilton](https://github.com/dagworks-inc/hamilton) - a lightweight library to define data transformations as a directed-acyclic graph (DAG).
+It helps author reliable feature engineering and machine learning pipelines, and more.
 * [guild.ai](https://guild.ai/) - Tool to log, analyze, compare and "optimize" experiments.
 It's cross-platform and framework independent, and provided integrated visualizers such as tensorboard.
 * [Sacred](https://github.com/IDSIA/sacred) - Python tool to help  you configure, organize, log and reproduce experiments.
 Like a notebook lab in the context of Chemistry/Biology.
 The community has built multiple add-ons leveraging the proposed standard.
 * [Comet](https://www.comet.com/) -  ML platform for tracking experiments, hyper-parameters, artifacts and more.
 It's deeply integrated with over 15+ deep learning frameworks and orchestration tools.
 Users can also use the platform to monitor their models in production.
 * [MLFlow](https://mlflow.org/) - platform to manage the ML lifecycle, including experimentation, reproducibility and deployment.
 Framework and language agnostic, take a look at all the built-in integrations.
 * [Weights & Biases](https://www.wandb.com/) - Machine learning experiment tracking, dataset versioning, hyperparameter search, visualization, and collaboration
 * More tools to improve the ML lifecycle: [Catalyst](https://github.com/catalyst-team/catalyst), [PachydermIO](https://www.pachyderm.io/).
 The following are GitHub-alike and targeting teams [Weights & Biases](https://www.wandb.com/), [Neptune.ai](https://neptune.ai/), [Comet.ml](https://www.comet.ml/), [Valohai.ai](https://valohai.com/), [DAGsHub](https://DAGsHub.com/).
-* [Arize AI](https://www.arize.com) - Model validaiton and performance monitoring, drift detection, explainability, visualization across structured and unstructured data
+* [Arize AI](https://www.arize.com) - Model validation and performance monitoring, drift detection, explainability, visualization across structured and unstructured data
 * [MachineLearningWithTensorFlow2ed](https://www.manning.com/books/machine-learning-with-tensorflow-second-edition) - a book on general purpose machine learning techniques regression, classification, unsupervised clustering, reinforcement learning, auto encoders, convolutional neural networks, RNNs, LSTMs, using TensorFlow 1.14.1.
 * [m2cgen](https://github.com/BayesWitnesses/m2cgen) - A tool that allows the conversion of ML models into native code (Java, C, Python, Go, JavaScript, Visual Basic, C#, R, PowerShell, PHP, Dart) with zero dependencies.
 * [CML](https://github.com/iterative/cml) - A library for doing continuous integration with ML projects.
 Use GitHub Actions & GitLab CI to train and evaluate models in production like environments and automatically generate visual reports with metrics and graphs in pull/merge requests.
 Framework & language agnostic.